Introduction

 Welcome to NSAI’s MMC Toolkit for the Irish construction sector!

-In support of the government’s Housing for All strategy, our goal is to provide clear pathways to help you get the necessary certification for your innovative building systems that certify that your products and building systems are safe, durable, fit for purpose, and compliant with Irish building regulations, EU directives and for use in Irish climatic conditions.
+In support of the government’s Housing for All strategy, our goal is to provide clear pathways to help you get the necessary certification for your innovative building systems.
+This will certify that your products and building systems are safe, durable, fit for purpose, and compliant with Irish building regulations, EU directives and for use in Irish climatic conditions.

 Guide to Agrément Certification for MMC